 #3 Ask for critique

-While this is a nice ego-boost, it has zero value for your creative growth.
+While this is a nice ego boost, it has zero value for your creative growth.
 In fact, many of these comments are given only because the commenter wants you to check out their work too.

-Tips for Becoming a Better Photographer in 2021
+Tips for Becoming a Better Photographer in 2023

 Try to find a photographer or group of photographers to share your work with instead of only listening to generic comments.
-A group that gives honest feedback is amongst the most valuable things you can have as a photographer.
+A group that gives honest feedback is among the most valuable things you can have as a photographer.

 You might not like everything they say but learn to listen.
 Constructive criticism is worth more than a million generic comments.